-Endospores can be divided into several important parts (Fig 2-51).
-The center of the endospores contains the core and it consists of the cytoplasm, DNA, ribosomes, enzymes and everything that is needed to function once returned to the vegetative state.
-The core is dehydrated, which is essential for heat resistance, long-term dormancy and full chemical resistance.
-Calcium dipicolinate is a major component of the core and has been shown to play a role in resistance to wet heat and UV light.
-The cortex surrounds the core and is composed of two layers, a thin more densely staining layer that is similar in structure to the vegetative cell wall and a thicker less dense layer containing modified peptidoglycan.
+Endospores can be divided into several important parts (Fig 3.51).
+The center of the endospores contains the core, and it consists of the cytoplasm, DNA, ribosomes, enzymes, and everything needed to function once returned to the vegetative state.
+The core is dehydrated, which is essential for heat resistance, long-term dormancy, and maximum chemical resistance.
+Calcium dipicolinate is a major component of the core and plays a role in resistance to wet heat and UV light.
+The cortex surrounds the core and comprises two layers, a thin, more densely staining layer that is similar in structure to the vegetative cell wall and a thicker, less dense layer containing modified peptidoglycan.
 Two major modifications are present.
-First, there is less cross-linking with only 3% of the muramic acid present in the peptidoglycan of the cortex participating, in comparison to 40% of muramic acid in the vegetative cell wall.
+First, there is less cross-linking with only 3% of the muramic acid present in the peptidoglycan of the cortex participating compared to 40% of muramic acid in the vegetative cell wall.
 Second, much of the muramic acid is modified to a muramic-β-lactam structure.
 Both of these modifications of the cortex appear to be important in germination.
-Muramic-β-lactam serves as a specific target for lytic enzymes that are activated during germination and the lower cross-linking enables easier outgrowth.
-Outside of the cortex is the spore coat composed of more than two dozen different types of proteins and there is some evidence that these proteins are connected by cross-links.
+Muramic-β-lactam serves as a specific target for lytic enzymes that activate during germination, and the lower cross-linking enables easier outgrowth.
+Outside of the cortex is the spore coat composed of more than two dozen different types of proteins.
+There is some evidence that cross-links connect these proteins.
 This covalent connection between coat proteins probably contributes to the spores' resistance.

 Figure 3.35.
 A cyst.
 The micrograph shows cysts and cells of Azotobacter vinelandii at 1000 X magnification.
 The cysts are the phase-bright objects, while the cells are darker.

 Some photosynthetic filamentous cyanobacteria are capable of forming specialized structures called heterocysts.
-These are rounded structures distributed at regular intervals along the string of vegetative cells as shown in Figure 3.36 or at one end.
-Heterocysts evolved to solve the problem of performing plant-like photosynthesis (which produces oxygen) and at the same time fixing N2to ammonia (a process that involves enzymes that are inactivated by oxygen).
+These are rounded structures distributed at regular intervals along the string of vegetative cells, as shown in Figure 3.36 or at one end.
+Heterocysts evolved to solve the problem of performing plant-like photosynthesis (which produces oxygen) and at the same time fixing N2to ammonia (a process that involves enzymes that inactivate in the presence of oxygen).
 The single focus of the heterocysts is to fix N2, while the rest of the cells perform photosynthesis (and divide), thus keeping the two processes separate.
 Heterocysts develop a surface that is impermeable to gasses, and begin synthesizing large amounts of nitrogenase, the protein that fixes N2.
 Importantly, these heterocysts maintain some permeability to the cells on either side.
 Neighboring cells take N2from the atmosphere and pass it along to the heterocyst, which reduces it to NH3and returns fixed nitrogen to its neighbors.
 The neighboring cells also prevent oxygen from reaching the heterocyst.
-Heterocysts are essentially specialized organs for the "multi-cellular organism" represented by a chain of cyanobacterial cells and they are only formed when nitrogen is limiting.
+Heterocysts are essentially specialized organs for the "multi-cellular organism" represented by a chain of cyanobacterial cells that only form when nitrogen is limiting.
 The regulation of this developmental cycle is intriguing and serves as a simple example of multicellular development in a unicellular organism.

 Figure 3.36.
 A heterocyst of a filamentous cyanobacteria from the Anabaena genus.
 Heterocysts are common in several different groups of cyanobacteria and are the site of nitrogen fixation.
 Note the slightly enlarged size and distinct shape of the heterocyst when compared to the vegetative cells on either side.
 (Source: Michael Clayton, University of Wisconsin-Madison)

 This ends our survey of the cellular structure of bacteria.
-In the remaining sections we take a look at the major structural differences that distinguish the archaea and eukaryotes from the bacteria.
+In the remaining sections, we look at the major structural differences that distinguish the archaea and eukaryotes from the bacteria.